 It’s challenge for everyone to adapt to our current situation so don’t put yourself under pressure to achieve as much as you might have done before lockdown.

 Everybody needs some ‘me time’ and we all enjoy doing different things during our special time to relax.
 You might chose to read a book, draw or sketch, play or listen to music, watch a film or comedy to make you laugh, sit outside and listening to the sounds of nature, go for a walk…..
 Whatever you choose, take time each day to be kind to yourself.
-Don’t feel guilty about looking after your own wellbeing as it is very important.
+Don’t feel guilty about looking after your own well being as it is very important especially during lockdown.
 If you want to try some meditation or relaxation then check out Headspace or Calm

-So there we are – some great tips to keep you fit and happy!
+So there we are – some great tips to support your well being during lockdown!
 Nourish and exercise your body well, chat to friends and family and share any worries you may have, take time for yourself and do your best to sleep well.
 Lots to keep you busy so no chance of being bored!

 Stay safe and well and contact your Academic Families team for a chat any time.

-This article appears in the following categories Guardianship
+This article appears in the following categories Guardianship, Students